 The book might have done better with a title of “The End of Meat” to focus more on virality than intellectual rigor. (“The Future is Vegan” was also a possibility, but probably would have narrowed the audience too much.)

 A major media outlet expressed interested in an op-ed centered on the book, and Jacy thinks he would have been more likely to get it published if he had spent more time corresponding with the editor and pushing for its publication, which would have been worthwhile.

 Some of Jacy’s book interviews could have been improved if Jacy had rehearsed and outlined responses to common questions.
 In other words, Jacy thinks he should have focused more on ‘sticking to talking points.’

-Jacy should not have started the large-scale messaging strategies RCT in 2018 (now a collaborative study with two academics) as we have deprioritized direct experimental research and it would have been better tackled by the quantitative researcher we expect to hire in 2019.
+Jacy should not have started the large-scale messaging strategies RCT in 2018 (now a collaborative study with two academics) as we have deprioritized direct, short-term experimental research like this, and it would have been better tackled by the quantitative researcher we expect to hire in 2019.